giantswarm/docs/src/content/advanced/gitops/index.md

 - Base with fundamental cluster creation manifests
 - Base versions with different modifications
 - Environments that implement config modifications in the bases
-- Clusters that implement specific configuirations
+- Clusters that implement specific configurations

 There are a bunch of advantages to createing clusters starting from a base (using different versions):